hsin456/hsin456.github.io/index.md

 ## Biography

+Hi, everyone!
-I am a graduate from **NYCU and NCCU**, currently working on assessing **value-at-risk research for cryptocurrencies**.
+I graduated from NCCU and am now a master's student at NYCU, currently working on value-at-risk research for cryptocurrencies.

 📚 **Research Interests**:
 - Financial modeling
-- Machine learning in finance
-- Credit risk assessment
+- Cryptocurrency

 ### **Connect with Me**
 - 🔗 [GitHub](https://github.com/hsin456)